What Does it Mean to Study Veterinary Science?

 Veterinarians generally specialize in either small or large animals.
 Small animal veterinarians tend to care for pets, such as cats and dogs.
-They also treat birds, reptiles, rabbits, and any other animal that can be kept in a pet capacity.
-More than one-half of veterinarians exclusively treat small animals.
+They also treat birds, reptiles, rabbits and other animals that can be kept in a pet capacity.
+As of 2008, more than one-half of veterinarians exclusively treated small animals.

 In clinical settings, small animal veterinarians diagnose health issues, vaccinate animals against diseases, and medicate animals experiencing illness or infection.
 When necessary, small animal veterinarians also perform surgery.
-Small animal veterinarians are also vital educators, enabling pet owners to optimally nourish, breed, maintain, and care for their pets.
+Small animal veterinarians are also vital educators, teaching pet owners how to care for their pets properly.
 New veterinarians are often attracted to small animal medicine because they enjoy dealing with pets, as well as living and working in populated areas.

 Animal Care and Service Workers